shereshevsky/pg_grants_manager/README.md

 GRANT
 ```

+### Use Case 1: Generate current permissions map granted to users in the DB

 Generate current permissions report.
 The function creates table with permissions
 snapshot you can use for report or grants managment: